Monitoring the Effectiveness of Habitat Conservation in Switzerland WBS

 To protect precious habitats and the biodiversity, Switzerland designated about 7000 sites of national importance.
 These sites are legally protected and include fens and raised bogs, dry grasslands, and flood plain habitats as well as amphibian breeding sites.
 In 2011, the Federal Office for the Environment (FOEN) and the WSL Swiss Federal Research Institute launched the joint project "Monitoring the effectiveness of habitat conservation in Switzerland WBS" to observe developments and changes in these sites.

-First results show that raised bogs and fens become drier.
+Results from the first WBS survey period show that raised bogs and fens become drier.
 Dry grasslands are experiencing shrub encroachment and higher nutrient values.
 Each national amphibian breeding site has lost an average of one amphibian species.
 However, there were also positive developments; for example, in the raised bogs of the Swiss lowlands, woody cover decreased.
 Populations of rare amphibian species have also stabilized in some cases.

 These positive findings demonstrate that conservation measures are effective and should therefore be continued or even enhanced.

-The results of the first WBS survey period were published in three documents: a detailed report, and an abridged version summarising the most important information in both German and French:
+The results of the first survey period were published in three documents: a detailed report, and an abridged version summarising the most important information in both German and French:

 Kontakt